mreimann1/Java/KeyValue/README.md

 # KeyValue

-This project uses C++ template structure to implement a Key-Value hash table build on a Linked List structure.
+Implement a Key-Value hash table build on a Linked List structure.

+This project gave me practice with:
+* C++ templates
+* Circularly linked lists
+* Hash tables